aws-amplify/aws-sdk-android/README.md

 ## Installation

-The AWS SDK for Android can be directly embedded via `.jar` files, or you can download it from the Maven Central repository, by integrating it into your Android project's Gradle files.
+The AWS SDK for Android can be directly embedded via `.aar` files, or you can download it from the Maven Central repository, by integrating it into your Android project's Gradle files.

 ### From Maven
 We recommend obtaining the dependency from Maven.
 To do so, add a dependency to your app's (module-level) `build.gradle`, in the `dependencies` section: